Skip to main content

 Prerequisites

-• An Akuity Platform organization and an existing Argo CD instance to register the cluster with.
+• An Akuity Platform organization and an existing Argo CD or Kargo instance to register the agent with.

 • An Akuity API key.
 Generate one from the API Keys tab on the organization profile page in the Akuity Portal UI, or see the CLI reference for the akuity apikey create command.